 Make professional-level projects with Cricut Infusible Ink!
 Get the tutorial plus my tricks and tips for making a Cricut Infusible Ink tote bag right the first time.

 Ready for my first Cricut Infusible Ink project?
 If you’re wondering what Infusible Ink even is, make sure to check out my guide to Cricut Infusible Ink for an overview!
+Also make sure to check out my troubleshooting guide (including a small mistake I made on this bag!).

 I decided to take this new product for a spin using one of Cricut’s blanks—a polyester tote bag.
 I have so many ideas for Infusible Ink, but wanted to start with something basic and easy.
 One of the Infusible Ink transfers I received from Cricut (thanks Cricut!) was a warm gray.
 I thought I’d use one of the images from my favorite Cricut cartridge: Adulting Affirmations.